aroberge/friendly-traceback-docs/docs/html/_sources/design.rst.txt

 - Should we offer a single explanation as to the likely cause of the error, or do like Thonny and offer weighted alternatives?
-  See Issue8_ for a discussion.
+  See Issue8_ for a discussion, as well as the section about multiple causes below.

 - Giving too much information ("wall of text") can be overwhelming;
   giving a limited amount of information might not be helpful enough to help